learn-co-students/git-merge-conflicts-prework/README.md

 ![Doc Brown Merge](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/git-merge-conflicts/add-doc-brown)

 Now let's try merging in Marty McFly's profile information into `master`.
+Ensure that you are currently on your `master` branch.
+In your Terminal, run `git merge marty-mcfly`.
 Perhaps it will go swimmingly.... or __will it__?

 Ahhhhh, wait!!!
 There's a merge conflict!